- Step 1: Understanding Executive Condominiums

 Step 6: Shortlist EC Units

-It is advisable to tap into your property agent’s knowledge and marketing experience on the selection of units.
-As a guide, prioritise units with efficient layouts like enclosed kitchens, utility rooms, and functional balconies.
+Unit Selection: Tap into your property agent's marketing experience to shortlist the best units.
+Prioritise units with efficient layouts, like enclosed kitchens, utility rooms, and functional balconies.
 Avoid units facing disamenities like main roads, bin centres, or walkways that compromise privacy.

-Analyse the developer’s pricing strategy and identify well-priced units with attractive attributes.
-Create a comprehensive shortlist with ample backup options in case your preferred units are snapped up by buyers ahead of your queue number.
+Backup Options: Create a comprehensive shortlist with backup options in case your preferred units are taken before your turn.

 Step 7: Booking Day of Executive Condo

-The booking of your executive condo is usually done at the show flat.
+Booking Process: The booking is typically done at the show flat.
 You will be given a designated time, based on your ballot number.
-However, arriving at least 30 minutes early is advisable to ensure you will not miss your turn.
+Arrive early and have your property agent with you for support throughout the booking process.

-If you are overseas, you can assign a proxy to buy a book a unit on your behalf.
-However, you must complete and submit an authorisation form to the developer.
+Proxy Booking: If you are overseas, you can assign a proxy to book a unit on your behalf by completing an authorisation form.

 Securing Your EC Unit

-Once you have selected your unit, you will be required to hand over a cheque amounting to 5% of the purchase price of your executive condo unit.
-This booking fee will form part of your initial 20% down payment and secure your right to purchase the unit for a stipulated period (typically 21 days).
+To secure your unit, you'll need to pay a booking fee of 5% of the purchase price.
+This fee is part of your 20% down payment and secures your right to purchase the unit for a set period (typically 21 days).
+Payment can be made by Cashier's Order, check or telegraphic transfer

 Signing of Property Detail Information (PDI) Form